DonovanLoSg/cleaning-dsolutions/README.md

 #### Collapsible Hamburger Mobile Menu

-The top navigation will be minimised into a hamburger menu when displayed in mobile screens or other small screens.
+The top navigation will be minimized into a hamburger menu when displayed in mobile screens or other small screens.
 Clicking on it will display the familiar 3 choices.
 [Bootstrap Component - Navbar]

 ### Interface Design

-The site consists of pages that are easily to recognised.
+The site consists of pages that are easily to recognise.

 The landing page / splash page have two call to actions buttons, inviting user to either search for an article or read and article.

 <img src="/readme/splash-page.png" style="margin: 0; width: 100%" alt="Splash page">

-In the site, each pages are made up of three section, the header, the title and the main content.
+In the site, each page are made up of three sections, the header, the title and the main content.

 <img src="/readme/three-sections.png" style="margin: 0; width: 100%" alt="three sections of the page: header, title and main content">